 'My priority as Editor is to ensure that the Journal of Engineering Manufacture remains at the forefront of international efforts to disseminate scientific advances and new knowledge arising from high quality manufacturing engineering research.

-We welcome papers in any aspect of engineering manufacture from manufacturing and assembly processes, to production machines and manufacturing systems.
+We welcome papers in any aspect of engineering manufacture from manufacturing and assembly processes, through digital manufacturing, and to production machines and manufacturing systems.
 From time to time we also publish special issues on particular topics, either new emerging technologies or very sharply focused aspects of current manufacturing research.'
-Professor Paul Maropoulos, Aston University, UK
+Professor Paul Maropoulos, Manufacturing Technology Centre, UK

 This journal is a member of the Committee on Publication Ethics (COPE).